Catalog of services

 Every Onyxia instance may or may not have it's own catalog.
-There is three default catalogs :
+There are four default catalogs :

-This collection of charts help users to start automation tools for their datascience activity.
+This collection of charts helps users to start automation tools for their datascience activity.

-You can always find the source of the catalog by clicking on the "contribute to the... " link.
+You can always find the source of the catalog by clicking on the "contribute to the... " link.<br>

 If you take [this other instance](https://onyxia-sill.lab.sspcloud.fr), it has only one catalog, [helm-charts-sill](https://github.com/etalab/helm-charts-sill).

-If you do not specify catalogs in your onyxia/values.yaml theses are the one that are used by default: See file.
+If you do not specify catalogs in your `onyxia/values.yaml,` these are the ones that are used by default: [See file](https://github.com/InseeFrLab/onyxia-api/blob/main/onyxia-api/src/main/resources/catalogs.json).

 onyxia: